flexi-framework/flexi/docs/documentation/04_tutorials/index.md

 (Tutorials)=
 # Tutorials

 This chapter provides a detailed overview of flow simulations with **FLEXI**, assuming familiarity with setting compiler options and code compilation.
 The path to all executables is omitted here.
-We assume you have either symlinked **flexi**, **hopr**, and all posti tools into the runtime directory or call these executables at their relative location.
+We assume you have either symlinked **flexi**, **hopr** (or **pyhope**), and all **posti** tools into the runtime directory or call these executables at their relative location.

 Each tutorial directory contains the necessary .ini files - `parameter_hopr.ini`, `parameter_flexi.ini`, `parameter_postiVisu.ini` - as well as the mesh file `*_mesh.h5` in HDF5 format (generated with **HOPR**).
 ```{code-block} bash